pugzzzf/NASA-Hackathon-ExoScouts/README.md

 **Here's a sneak peek at a few planets you will explore!**
 ![BITACORA 55 CANCRI F](https://github.com/user-attachments/assets/d2385572-afbf-4ce7-a921-81f2bed3de67)
-**Here we can see the information provided by NASA reflected in our videogame, in a lighthearted, understandable and digestible way, in order to empower the young students' learning process during this phase.**
+**Here we can see the information provided by NASA reflected in our videogame in a lighthearted, understandable, and digestible way in order to empower the young students' learning process during this phase.

-**The planet 55 Cancri F information was taken from: [https://eyes.nasa.gov/apps/exo/#/system/55_Cnc](https://eyes.nasa.gov/apps/exo/#/system/55_Cnc)**
+The planet 55 Cancri F information was taken from: [https://eyes.nasa.gov/apps/exo/#/system/55_Cnc](https://eyes.nasa.gov/apps/exo/#/system/55_Cnc)**

 ![BITACORA KEPLER 16B](https://github.com/user-attachments/assets/e6c10aa5-d0cb-424f-83f2-5843da3dfc55)
 **Now we have the planet Kepler 16B, every entry provides general information about the planet, like the type of Exoplanet, habitable zone or not, a fun fact for the young students, etc.
-The combination of the bright sprite drawing and the child-like entry writing makes this more appealing and/or relatable to young students.**
+The combination of the bright sprite drawing and the child-like entry writing makes this more appealing and/or relatable to young students.

-**This information of Kepler 16B was taken from: [https://eyes.nasa.gov/apps/exo/#/system/Kepler-16](https://eyes.nasa.gov/apps/exo/#/system/Kepler-16)**
+This information about Kepler 16B was taken from: [https://eyes.nasa.gov/apps/exo/#/system/Kepler-16](https://eyes.nasa.gov/apps/exo/#/system/Kepler-16)**

 ## **Primary Mechanics**

 **Lobby**
-The player will stay in the spaceship lobby, and here he can interact with the terminal
+The player will stay in the spaceship lobby, and here he can interact with the terminal.
 - **Star Map**
-The player will see this screen once interacted with the terminal; the player will click any star system.
+The player will see this screen once they interact with the terminal; the player will click any star system.
 - **Planet Detection**
-The player will zoom in to the selected star and press a key to “detect” (render next scene) new planets
+The player will zoom in to the selected star and press a key to “detect” (render the next scene) new planets.
 - **Planet Discover**
 The Planet Discover scene will trigger a minigame of the zoomed in star and the orbiting planet, and the player has to press Space when the orbiting planet is dead center on the star.
-After that, the next scene would be a close up of the planet, and a prompt saying to check your planet book.
+After that, the next scene would be a close-up of the planet and a prompt saying to check your planet book.

 **Planet Book**
 The planet book will show the discovered planets, general information, a detailed picture drawn by Space Monkey, and a fun fact.
-Undiscovered planets would not appear as entries
+Undiscovered planets would not appear as entries.

 # **Art**

 ### **Design**

-Minimalistic, simple and vibrant pixel art, we want a clean look with proper contrast to bring out the characteristics of each planet, as well as being attractive to our young players that would be playing Space Monkey.
+Minimalistic, simple, and vibrant pixel art—we want a clean look with proper contrast to bring out the characteristics of each planet, as well as being attractive to our young players that would be playing Space Monkey.

 ![ezgif-7-0d784bc8a0](https://github.com/user-attachments/assets/555b4b4d-52d4-4d7d-bb3d-bbc784ff2fb5)